+This study has several strengths.
 We employed a powerful yet underutilised LMTP approach to define causal effects without needing to dichotomise the number of teeth variable.
-The LMPT approach naturally satisfied the positivity assumption30 (i.e., all people had a non-zero probability of obtaining a specific exposure level) in defining causal effects since it could shift each individual’s observed number of teeth level to any defined level at any time point.
+The LMTP approach naturally satisfied the positivity assumption30 (i.e., all people had a non-zero probability of obtaining a specific exposure level) in defining causal effects since it could shift each individual’s observed number of teeth level to any defined level at any time point.
 Furthermore, by using doubly robust TMLE to estimate the corresponding statistical parameters, we were able to minimise parametric modeling assumptions.11 Traditionally, causal estimates could only be obtained by contrasting conterfactual outcomes at the exposure’s extremes (due to forced binary exposures).
 In this study, for example, a traditional method would have only allowed us to estimate the difference between the counterfactual outcomes of being edentate versus having teeth, or having 20 or more teeth versus having less than 20 teeth.
 However, using LMTP/TMLE to estimate counterfactual outcomes across the entire spectrum of exposure, we were able to detect a gradual increase in social participation at each level of improvement in the number of teeth (Figure 3-a).
-Additionally, TMLE estimate under the observed level of number of teeth could be contrasted against counterfactual outcomes under hypothetical exposure levels to estimate the expected change in mean population outcome (Figure 3-b).
+Additionally, the TMLE estimate under the observed level of number of teeth could be contrasted against counterfactual outcomes under hypothetical exposure levels to estimate the expected change in mean population outcome for each one of these scenarios (Figure 3-b).

-Our analysis has several limitations, some of which may cause estimates to be biased.
-First, the variables in this study were self-reported, which are prone to measurement and classification errors.
-Previous studies in Japan, however, have showed the validity of the self-reported number of teeth measure.31,32 Second, causal inference for time-varying exposure necessitates no unmeasured confounding assumption at each time point (conditional exchangeability assumption)33.
-Therefore, despite adjusting for multiple time-varying and time-invariant confounders, as well as baseline levels of social participation, the possibility of unmeasured confounding cannot be ruled out (E-values for all point estimates are reported in Table 2 to reflect the potential effect of unmeasured confounding).34 Third, we used panel data with older adult participants who took part in all three waves of the JAGES.
-Therefore, we had a large attrition of our sample population within six years (n= 52 053 at baseline to n= 24 872 at 2016 follow-up).
-To minimise the bias due to this attrition, we included censored participants’ information in our analysis to obtain estimates controlled for censoring.
-Additionally, we examined the baseline characteristics associated with censoring (supplementary table 1), and found that it was associated with a lower number of teeth at baseline.
-According to the study results, having fewer teeth had a negative impact on social participation.
-As a result, any selection bias caused by attrition would have resulted in an underestimation of the effect of number of teeth on social participation.
-Future research is needed to look into some of the missing elements in our study.
-We were unable to assess the quality of social interactions in this study, which is just as important in obtaining the health benefits associated with social participation.
-Furthermore, we were unable to locate the locations of missing teeth in our data.
-Missing anterior teeth would have had a greater impact on facial aesthetics and speech, whereas missing posterior teeth (molars and premolars) would have had a greater impact on masticatory functions.
-As a result, the location of missing teeth would have had a different impact on social participation.
+Our analysis has several limitations, some of which may lead to biased estimates.
+First, the variables were self-reported, therefore prone to measurement and classification errors.
+Previous studies in Japan, however, demonstrated the validity of the self-reported number of teeth measure.31,32 Second, causal inference for time-varying exposure necessitates no unmeasured confounding assumption at each time point (conditional exchangeability assumption)33.
+Therefore, despite adjusting for multiple time-varying and time-invariant confounders, as well as baseline levels of social participation, the possibility of unmeasured confounding cannot be completely ruled out (E-values for all point estimates are reported in Table 2 to reflect the potential effect of unmeasured confounding).34 Third, we used panel data with older participants who took part in all three waves of the JAGES.
+Therefore, we had considerable attrition of our sample population within six years (n= 52,053 at baseline to n= 24,872 in 2016 follow-up).
+To minimise bias due to attrition, we included censored participants’ information in our analysis to obtain estimates controlled for censoring.
+Additionally, we examined the baseline characteristics and found that censoring was associated with a lower number of teeth at baseline (Supplementary Table 1).
+As having fewer teeth had a negative impact on social participation, any selection bias caused by attrition would have resulted in an underestimation of the effect of number of teeth on social participation.
+Future research should focus on aspects our study was unable to address due to lack of available data.
+We were unable to assess the quality of social interactions, which is just as important in obtaining the health benefits associated with social participation.
+Furthermore, we had no information on the location of missing teeth in the mouth.
+Missing anterior teeth could have a greater impact on facial aesthetics and speech, whereas missing posterior teeth (molars and premolars) could have a greater impact on masticatory function.
+Such information could further help refine interventions to improve oral health and contribute to higher levels of social participation.